50 Years Since

 A hand-drawn black-and-white architectural rendering of two low-set buildings, one a typical office building and the other a brutalist compound atop lower levels that slope upwards like a low pyramid base, invoking Arthur Erickson in its design.

-An early project team comprised mostly members of the physics departments of BC’s three major research universities: the University of British Columbia, Simon Fraser University, and the University of Victoria.
+The project was dubbed the ‘Tri-University Meson Facility’, or TRIUMF, and comprised many members of the physics departments of BC’s three major research universities: the University of British Columbia, Simon Fraser University, and the University of Victoria.

 A group of about two dozen young researchers stand in an empty field, a line of trees visible in the distance.
 A man in the centre holds a letter-sized printed sign: 'TRIUMF', with a depiction of the main cyclotron.